alphagov/paas-steampipe-dashboard/README.md

 using GNU make

 1. logs into Cloud Foundry using the CF CLI `cf login --sso`
-2. extracts data as csv format from the CF API `cf curl` converting JSON into CSV using csvkit
+2. extracts data as csv format from the CF API `cf curl` converting JSON into CSV using csvkit's [in2csv](https://csvkit.readthedocs.io/en/latest/scripts/in2csv.html)
 3. launches steampipe dashboard to render results locally accessing data from plugins, running SQL queries against the normalised data using postgresql